 Holidays can be a time of joy, fun, laughter, and good times.
 But not every member of the family will be able to partake in the festivities.
 There are many hazards when it comes to the holidays.
 Each year during the various holiday seasons, thousands of pets are seriously injured and/or become deathly ill.
 As your family gathers to celebrate the upcoming holidays, keep in mind the dangers that could potentially exist for your 4-legged friends.

-The following tips will help to keep your pet safe during the Fourth of July celebration.
+The following tips will help to keep your pet safe during the Thanksgiving, Christmas and New Years holidays.

 1) Securely anchor your Christmas tree so it doesn’t fall over.
 You may even want to put some kind of barrier around the tree when you are not able to watch your pet around it.
 Tree water, soil, and even the pine needles can be dangerous if ingested.

 2) There are many dangers for a pet that might be around a tree.
 Ornaments, tinsel, icicle decorations, ribbon, angel hair (spun glass), snow globes (some contain antifreeze), electric lights and cords, and metal ornament hooks can all be chewed, broken and even ingested which can cause serious problems for your pet.
 Be sure to make these items as inaccessible as you can.
 Constantly watch your pet around these and when you can’t, place them in a crate or another room so there are no accidents.